Samaara-Das/Word-Hurdle-Game/README.md

-# word_hurdle
+# Word Hurdle Game

-Word Hurdle is a guessing game.
-The player gets 6 chances to guess a 5-letter word.
-With each guess, the player gets clues about which letters are in the hidden word and which aren't.
+It's a word-guessing game where players have 6 tries to identify a five-letter word.
+After each guess, red colored letters indicate which letters are not present in the target word.
+Players use this feedback to solve the puzzle efficiently.